andsalves-dev/jobsity-test/README.md

 #### Stack Details
 - PHP Framework Used: Symfony
-  - Other back-end tools/libraries: Composer, Doctrine ORM, JWT Auth
+  - Other back-end tools/libraries: Composer, Doctrine ORM, JWT Auth, Symfony caching...
+  - Currency API: Fixer.io
 - Front-end: A single twig template file is used as entry point.
 VueJs, Axios, Bootstrap, and moment.js were also used to facilitate UI interactions and integration.